the-teachingRSE-project/competencies/competencies.md

 where people working in RSE related fields got together to figure out structures and ideas of educating newcomers to this field.
 One outcome of this diverse gathering is that RSEs from far away fields gather around similar concepts.
-In this publication we have tried to formalize them.
+In this publication we have tried to formalize these concepts.
 We have formulated a set of values that guide our actions in society and manifestly makes RSEs part of the community of values of scientists but at the same time, being Software Engineers, we have to take responsibility for our tools.
 We continue with core competencies that have been intentionally formulated